Antler Hill Veterinary Services bases all of our decisions around our core values of integrity, appreciation and family.

 Her hobbies include cross stitching, reading and staying active.
-She also enjoys spending time at her parents lake property on Red Deer Lake.
+She also enjoys spending time at her parents property on Red Deer Lake.

 As a valued member of the Antler Hill Veterinary Services team, Robyn is very excited to help Dr. Michael and Dr. Andrew in providing excellent client and patient care.

 Pam grew up outside of Lethbridge, spending every free minute she had out on the farm with her cousins and siblings.
 In 2017 she moved to Central Alberta to take the AHT program, and decided that the break from the Southern Alberta wind was too good to leave.

 She currently has one fur kid: a German Shorthaired Pointer named Blue.

 Outside of the clinic you'll probably find Pam outside either hiking, rowing, fishing, riding, running, camping, or kayaking with her dog.
 Otherwise she’s meeting friends for coffee, reading a book or just spending time with her large family.